tybottorff/bottorffdocs/notes/literature_notes.md

  - hypophysitis most common endocrine irAE after CTLA-4 blockade, rarely observed with PD-1 blockade
 # Islet-autoreactive CD4<sup>+</sup> T cells are linked with response to alefacept in type 1 diabetes
  - frequency of IAR (islet antigen-reactive) CD4 memory cells (with proinflammatory phenotype) inversely correlated with C-peptide preservation in alefacept-treated individuals
+# JAK-STAT signaling maintains homeostasis in T cells and macrophages
+ - JAK-STAT has roles in immune responses, also here in regulating immune cell homeostasis
+ - JAK-STAT-mediated transcription and chromatina accessibility across 12 mouse models (KO all STAT TFs, TYK2 kinase)
+ - JAK-STAT signaling contributes to poised epigenetic and transcriptional state to help prepare cells for rapid response to immune stimuli
 # Lactate modulates RNA splicing to promote CTLA-4 expression in tumor-infiltrating regulatory T cells
  - lactate uptake by Tregs contributes to efficacy of CTLA-4 blockade
  - RNA splicing machinery correlated with tumor-infiltrating Treg cell signatures